Virginia NFL District Tournament

 We will need a lot of judges to make this tournament run.
 NFL requires that we use three judge panels in each speech event starting with round one.
 In the debate events, we will use single judge panels until eight teams/LDers remain; at that point we must use three judge panels.

 If a team is hiring a judge to cover their entries and that judge does not have a close affiliation with that team’s competitors, please email me the name of that judge and the areas he or she is qualified to judge.

 It is vital that we be able to use all of the judges who are at the tournament site.
 For this reason, we ask that each coach specify EVERY event that a judge is qualified to judge.
-If a team brings John Doe to cover their obligation in LD, and John Doe is also qualified to judge PF and the speech events, then the coach should write “can also judge PF and speech” in the comments section for that judge when completing the registration on the website.
+If a team brings John Doe to cover their obligation in LD, and John Doe is also qualified to judge PF, then the coach should write “can also judge PF ” in the comments section for that judge when completing the registration on the website.

 The school entry fee will be used to cover custodial expenses and provide hospitality to the judge’s lounge.